Tipperary County Council, Environment Section Protocol for Dealing with Noise Complaints.

 There are two main categories of private noise nuisance complaints:

-• Private noise nuisance arising from a commercial source (e.g. noise from a commercial or industrial premises, music from a bar etc.) – Tipperary County Council will investigate where the nuisance is deemed significant and may potentially become a threat to the wider community and, where it is deemed warranted and feasible, may pursue action up to and including enforcement action
+- Private noise nuisance arising from a commercial source (e.g. noise from a commercial or industrial premise, music from a bar etc.) – Tipperary County Council will investigate where the nuisance is deemed significant and may potentially become a threat to the wider community and, where it is deemed warranted and feasible, may pursue action up to and including enforcement action.

 In determining whether noise is a nuisance, a number of factors are taken into consideration including whether it is substantial and/or unreasonable, and the locality, duration, frequency and time of the noise.